DaveMielke/NBP/b2g/ui/doc/ref-firmware-alerts.rst

   when the User Interface starts, regular screen content will appear.

 Three Short Beeps
-  The battery is very low.
+  The battery is too low to boot the system.
+This check is made when the Power switch is turned on while the system is shut down.

 Two Medium Beeps
   The battery is full.
 This occurs when the charger is connected, and indicates